 “Do not tell our friends I love you more than anything else.”
 Such are the opening words to France Gall’s 60’s pop song “Ne dis pas aux copains.”
-And despite the crooning, melancholic melody that seems to permeate me – that seems to make me thing of endings, be it of movies or of lives – endings in the most gentle, bittersweet way – “well, this is it, it is so lovely to be with you in these moments…” – despite these tender sadnesses that this tune brings out in me overwhelmingly – I seemed to be drawn to this song for the lyrics, too.
+And despite the crooning, melancholic melody that seems to permeate me – that seems to make me thing of endings, endings in the most gentle, bittersweet way – “well, this is it, it is so lovely to be with you in these moments…” – despite these tender sadnesses with which this tune overwhelms me, I seemed to be drawn to this song for the lyrics, too.

 “Do not say anything to our friends.”
 It is a song of intimacy, but firstly, of secrecy.
 Say not that I love you; say not what we have done in private.
-This is not a song of this age – it is a song where there is still something to hide, and despite that clouds have melted away and left us naked in a field – I too cling to my own shrouds.
+It is not a song of this age: it is a song of when there is still something to hide, and despite that clouds have melted away and left us naked in a field, I too cling to my own shrouds.

-For there is an element of shame – of modesty, almost, or shamefastness – that is tacitly portrayed, here – and it is done without feeling bad.
-For the closing lines are a wish: to go far, far away – an there, there speak with friends.
-But it is a new set of friends – a set of friends that are completely new to this relationship – who have not witnesses or undergone the transformation of innocents to lovers – of nothing to something.
-If there was something to be expressed fearlessly, there would be no song of nocturnal sweetness.
+For there is an element of shame – of modesty, almost, or shamefastness – that is tacitly portrayed, and yet done so without loathing.
+The closing lines are a wish: to go far, far away – and there, there finally speak with friends.
+But one cannot help construe that it is a new set of friends – new to this once hidden bond – who have not witnessed or undergone the transformation of innocents to lovers, of nothing to something.
+For if there was something to be expressed fearlessly, there would be no song of nocturnal sweetness.